 Nonetheless, outdoor cats need feeding and care, albeit not as much as their indoor counterparts.
 Unsurprisingly, they are still incredibly picky about the kind of food they eat.

-Fortunately, we have done the legwork for you and have compared different types of cat foods.
+Regrettably, quality cat food is not easy to come by.
+It is not unheard of for manufacturers to cut corners by utilizing non-essential ingredients to save money.
+Fortunately, we have done the legwork for you and compared different cat foods.
 The following are reviews of the best cat foods for outdoor cats.

 |Best Value||Purina Beyond Grain Free||

-|Premium Choice||Hill’s Science Diet Dry||
+|Hill’s Science Diet Dry||

 |Instinct Original Real Chicken||

-The Best 5 Cat Foods for Outdoor Cats
+The 6 Best Cat Foods for Outdoor Cats

 2. Purina Beyond Grain Free Cat Food — Best Value